Ma-Pe-Ma/Shutter-Controller/ESP8266_Server/ReadMe.md

  * [ArduinoQueue](https://github.com/EinarArnason/ArduinoQueue)
  * [ArduinoJSON](https://github.com/bblanchon/ArduinoJson)
  * [NTP Client](https://github.com/arduino-libraries/NTPClient)

-At the time of writing this document, in the NTP client's latest release (v3.2.0) the update function always returns true not just only when the update happened.
-Later commits fix this, but there hasn't been a release with this fix.
-If there is now a newer release you can ignore the instructions below.

-To manually fix this, open

-    %Path_To_Your_Arduino_Libraries/NTPClient/NTPClient.cpp
-and edit line 101 to

-    return false;
-(Note: [this is the file](https://github.com/arduino-libraries/NTPClient/blob/151bbc5484265cbeeb0273a3752a95aedda22f2f/NTPClient.cpp) in question which should be edited locally.)

 ### Configuring
 The server can be configured in the configuration.h and configuration.cpp files.